Home | Diet and Nutrition Care Manuals | Diet and Nutrition Care Manual: A Comprehensive Nutrition Care Guide – 2024 Course

 After completing this continuing education course, the learner should be able to:

-- Maintain the knowledge and skills to manage a variety of disease states and clinical conditions.
+- Integrate new knowledge of disease states and clinical conditions into practice.

 This course is intended for: RDNs, CDEs/CDCES, NDTRs and CDMs